Sergei Pareiko: International career

 Pareiko made his international debut for the Estonia national team on 31 August 1996, in a 1998 World Cup qualifier against Belarus when the first choice keeper, Mart Poom, got injured in the 8th minute of the match.
 The match ended with 0–1 loss.

 His second cap came six years later and he became the team's first choice keeper in 2009.
 On 17 November 2015, Pareiko made his last appearance for Estonia against Saint Kitts and Nevis.
 The game ended 3-0 for Estonia.
 Pareiko's national team career lasted 19 years, 2 months and 17 days, making him the longest serving Estonia national team member ahead of Andres Oper.

 Personal life

 Pareiko was born in Tallinn, to a Russian mother and Belarusian father.
 In the interview for Gazeta Krakowska he said "I am a citizen of Estonia, I have a passport of that country, but I am of Russian ethnicity".

 He married Victoria, in 2003, and they have one son named Daniil.
 Daniil is also a goalkeeper who made his senior debut in the Italian Serie D in 2023.
-As of July 2025, Daniil is with Serie D club L'Aquila.
+As of 2026, Daniil is with Narva Trans.